EyeTribe/tet-java-client/README.md

 Building (optional)
 ----
-You can use the prebuilt version of this library though Maven.
-Should you wish to build it yourselfIn case you prefer to build it yourself,
+You can use the prebuilt version of this library though Gradle or Maven.
+See the JavaFX sample of this repo for an example of doing so.
+Should you wish to build it yourself follow the below instructions

 Prerequisites: